 To fight against this oppression, women raised their voices and started movements worldwide that forced many governments to make reforms.
 But, unfortunately, these reforms will be limited to papers until there is a real change in society.
 Continue reading to understand womanism and feminism in detail.

 What Is Womanism?

-As segregation had only ended in 1964, the black community – especially black women – were still enduring the brunt of socioeconomic discrimination, classism, and racism.
+As segregation had only ended in 1964, the black community – especially black women – was still enduring the brunt of socioeconomic discrimination, classism, and racism.
 Traditionally, the feminist movement lacked diversity and was mainly dominated by middle- and upper-class white women.
 It failed to address the plight of black women and rarely involved women of color in its protests.
 In light of the elitist nature of the initial feminist movement, womanism came into the picture.

 Womanism, as a social framework, separates itself from feminism.
-It celebrates womanhood, focuses on black women, and aims at achieving and maintaining inclusivity in the society.
+It celebrates womanhood, focuses on black women, and aims at achieving and maintaining inclusivity in society.
 Walker defined womanists as black feminists or feminists of color who are committed to the wholeness and survival of the entire people (both men and women).

 Alice Walker’s much-cited phrase, “Womanist is to feminist as purple is to lavender,” suggests that she considers feminism as a component of the broader ideological umbrella of womanism.

 The concept of feminism is synonymous with equality (2).
 The range of movements and ideologies it has borne share one common goal: to establish, define, and achieve social, economic, and political equality of the sexes and fight gender stereotypes.